cazevedo/deep_learning_basics/README.md

 ##### transliteration_embed.py

 Sequence-to-sequence model to transliterate Arabic to English words.
 Implemented using an encoder-decoder architecture with two unidirectional LSTMs (one encoder LSTM and one decoder LSTM), where the input/output embeddings representation was learned through a fully connected layer.

+##### transliteration_att.py

+Sequence-to-sequence model to transliterate Arabic to English words.
+Implemented using an encoder-decoder architecture with a bidirectional LSTM (encoder) and an unidirectional LSTM (decoder) with an attention mechanism.